 - .20 For life insurers, the actuary would consider threats to capital adequacy under plausible adverse scenarios that include, but are not limited to, the risk categories

 - Mortality;

 - Morbidity;

 - Persistency and lapse;

-- Interest rate;
+- Market (includes interest rate, equity, real estate, and currency);

 - Inflation;

-- Deterioration of asset values;
+- Credit;

+- Reinsurance;

 - New business;

 - Expenses;

-- Reinsurance;

 - Government and political issues;

-- Counterparty;

-- · Off-balance-sheet items; and
+- Off-balance-sheet items; and

 - Related companies.

 - .21 For property and casualty insurers, the actuary would consider threats to capital adequacy under plausible adverse scenarios that include, but are not limited to, the risk categories

 - Claim frequency and severity;

 - Policy liabilities;

 - Inflation;

 - Premium;

 - Reinsurance;

 - Investment;

 - Government and political issues;

 - Off-balance-sheet items; and

 - Related companies.